 for a delicious plethora of bread, pancakes, cereals, beer, and vodka.

 Russian food is also about salt, mustard, horseradish, onion, garlic, and black pepper.
 They are the traditional set of seasonings that it is difficult to do without in a Russian kitchen.
 In Spring and Summer they are supplemented by dill, celery, and parsley - traditionally the country's favorite herbs.

-From inexpensive bistros and cafes to top class Russian restaurants, today Russia offer a wide range of delicious Russian dishes for you to taste, especially if you're in the city of St Petersburg or Moscow, the two biggest Russian cities.
+From inexpensive beer restaurants and cafes to top-class Russian restaurants, today Russia offers a wide range of delicious Russian dishes and authentic recipes for you to taste during your holiday in St. Petersburg or Moscow or anywhere else in the country.

-The second dish - - is composed of fish or meat with a side dish prepared and served in one piece.
-An example is roast from a whole bird, suckling pig or ham.
-Exception is a jellied minced meat called Holodets.
+The second dish - is composed of fish or meat with a side dish prepared and served in one piece.
+An example is a roast from a whole bird, suckling pig or ham.
+An exception is a slice of jellied minced meat called Holodets.
 Rice, buckwheat, potatoes, pasta, stewed cabbage are all very popular garnishes.

 A typical Russian meal starts with appetizers (zakuski), moves on to a hearty bowl of soup, followed by an equally hearty main course.
 Then it ends with a dessert.